Most commonly reported on-treatment adverse reactions in CAMZYOS-treated patients1

 There was no permanent discontinuation due to adverse events in VALOR-HCM.

-Two patients in the previous placebo group who received CAMZYOS in the LTE had LVEF <30%.
+- Two patients in the previous placebo group who received CAMZYOS in the LTE had LVEF below 30%.
 At Week 32 (after 16 weeks of CAMZYOS treatment), one of these patients had heart failure due to uncontrolled atrial fibrillation with rapid ventricular response (RVR), requiring hospitalization.
-At Week 56 (after 40 weeks of CAMZYOS treatment), one patient experienced sudden cardiac death, a known complication of HCM, 5 days after CAMZYOS discontinuation.
+At Week 56 (after 40 weeks of CAMZYOS treatment), one patient experienced sudden cardiac death, a known complication of HCM, 5 days after mavacamten discontinuation.

 HCM=hypertrophic cardiomyopathy; oHCM=obstructive hypertrophic cardiomyopathy; LTE=long-term extension